hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 Hyprland allows you to make a group from the current active clients with the `clientSetGroup` bind dispatcher.

 A group is like i3wm’s “tabbed” container.
-It takes the space of one client, and you can change the focus to the next one in the tabbed “group” with the `focusMoveCycle opt:orgroup` bind dispatcher.
+It takes the space of one client, and you can change the focus to the next one in the tabbed “group” with the `focusMoveCycle opt:(orgroup\|onlygroup)` bind dispatcher.

 The new group’s border colors are configurable with the appropriate `col.` settings in the `group` config section.